Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Make sure to highlight any achievements
+- Be sure to highlight any achievements

 Education:

-- List your degrees or certifications and the colleges you attended
+- In the list, include your degrees or certifications and the schools that you went to

 Skills: